 There were also limits: no proper photos yet, a menu still finding its final shape.
 Instead of forcing a visual story that didn’t exist, I kept the design honest — clean, atmospheric, restrained.
 Dark tones with a quiet neon hint to keep a touch of evening energy.

-The goal was simple: make it clear that Baracoa has grown up — that it’s a place was not just a bar but propper dining.
+The goal was simple: make it clear that Baracoa has grown up — it's not just a bar anymore — it's a proper dining destination..

 Visual Refresh